 Is the Financial Advice Too Expensive?

 However, I occasionally get an email about firing a fee-only advisor that I know is pretty good.
 The only good reason to fire a good advisor is that you would like to boost your return by avoiding the fees.
-This is okay too.
+This is OK, too.
 I don't pay an advisor for financial planning or for asset management for exactly this reason.
-Whether the advice is costing me $1000 a year or 1% of my portfolio, I simply don't value it, so I don't pay for it.
+Whether the advice is costing me $1,000 a year or 1% of my portfolio, I simply don't value it.
+So, I don't pay for it.
 I feel like I can do just as good of a job for just a little bit of time that I would otherwise use playing video games or something.
-But I always pause before recommending someone else fire a good advisor because I don't know that that person can do it as well as the advisor.
+But I always pause before recommending someone else fire a good advisor because I don't know that this person can do it as well as the advisor.

-For example, I had a reader write me a few weeks ago that wanted to fire a typical DFA-authorized advisor.
-He was being charged fairly typical fees (1% I believe) for a small and value tilted portfolio of low-cost DFA funds.
-The investor didn't seem to have much of a plan for his investments after firing the advisor, but seemed to be leaning toward something very simple, such as a three-fund portfolio or a target retirement fund through Vanguard.
-Is it possible his lower cost simple do-it-yourself portfolio will outperform a higher cost tilted one?
+For example, I once had a reader that wanted to fire a typical DFA-authorized advisor.
+He was being charged fairly typical fees (1%, I believe) for a small and value tilted portfolio of low-cost DFA funds.
+The investor didn't seem to have much of a plan for his investments after firing the advisor but seemed to be leaning toward something very simple, such as a three-fund portfolio or a target retirement fund through Vanguard.
+Is it possible his lower cost simple do-it-yourself portfolio will outperform a higher-cost tilted one?
 It's possible, but it seems less likely to me.
 Even adding in the fees, it's quite possible that the investor could do worse investing on his own, especially if he falls prey to many of the common behavioral errors that investors are famous for, like selling low.

-If you're just upset about the fees, and feel like the advisor is ripping you off, then consider going with a lower cost advisor.
-You can hire an hourly financial planner through the Garrett Financial Network for an occasional financial check-up for a few hundred dollars.
-If you want asset management you can get that for as little as $1000 a year through FPL (one of my advertisers), or for $3000 a year through Cardiff Park Advisors or as little as 0.37% (minimum of $3700 a year) through Rick Ferri's Portfolio Solutions.
+If you're just upset about the fees and feel like the advisor is ripping you off, then consider going with a lower-cost advisor.
+You can hire an hourly financial planner for an occasional financial checkup for a few hundred dollars.
+If you want asset management, you can get that for four figures a year.
 Some people like a “full-service advisor” and are willing to pay for it.
 If you're fee-conscious but still like having someone else manage your assets, all of these firms are much cheaper than the typical advisor.
 If you need some recommendations, here are some WCI-vetted financial advisors who will charge you a fair price for good advice.

-You Don't Have To Meet With The Financial Advisor To Fire Him
+You Don't Have to Meet with the Financial Advisor to Fire Them

-Expect A Few Fees if Your Fire Your Financial Advisor
+Expect a Few Fees If You Fire Your Financial Advisor